-Toddler Science: Plants Absorb Water from their Roots
+The Celery Experiment and How Plants Absorb Water from their Roots

-Clear glass jar(s) or small clear vase
+Clear glass jars, cups or small clear vase

 Water